 The size of the property is also a plus because it means that there is lots to explore and sometimes it feels like you have the whole place to yourself.

-St Regis also has their own private lagoonarium.
+St Regis also has their own private lagoonarium which I loved.
 Grab some complimentary snorkeling gear and jump in to meet tropical fish, rays and blacktip reef sharks.

 Overwater Bungalows at St Regis Bora Bora

 Number of bungalows: 48

 Size of bungalows: 1,550 sq ft – 3,455 sq ft